FoxoTech/methylcheck/README.md

 ## Quality Control (QC) reports

 Methylcheck provides multiple report formats and flavors.
 These include a python clone of Illumina's Windows software (Bead Array Controls Reporter) and a PDF/excel report based on Genome Studio's QC plots.
-These highlight any irregularities with sample's array processing (Bisulfite conversion, staining, fluorescence variation, etc) in a simple summary format.
+These highlight any irregularities with a sample's array processing (Bisulfite conversion, staining, fluorescence variation, etc) in a simple summary format.

 #### run_qc()

 `run_qc()` is adapted from Illumina's Genome Studio QC functions.

 The simplest way to generate a set of plots about the quality of your probes/array is to run this function in a Jupyter notebook: